Vijaya College, Matale: Enrollment

 As of July 2020, more than 3,500 students studied at the college.
 The curriculum included grade 5 scholarship exams, O/L and A/L.

+Battle of the Brothers

+Battle of the Brothers is the annual limited-overs cricket encounter between Vijaya College and Christ Church College, Matale, two of the oldest schools in Matale.
+The series was inaugurated in 2009 and is played at the Bernard Aluwihare Stadium in Matale.

+The inaugural match in 2009 ended without a result after being abandoned due to heavy rain.
+Vijaya College won the next four encounters from 2010 to 2013, while Christ Church College recorded victories in 2014, 2015 and 2016.
+After a decade-long interruption, the encounter resumed on 19 June 2026, with Vijaya College winning the match and extending its lead in the series.

+As of 2026, Vijaya College leads the series with five wins, while Christ Church College has won three matches, and one match ended without a result.

 Vijaya Sevens

 The Vijaya Sevens national hockey tournament is organized every year.
 The Vijaya Sevens Old Vijayans Challenge Trophy event began in 1999.
 The match is played at Bernard Aluvihara Stadium and Edward Park Hockey Stadium in association with the college.

 This match is open to all island hockey clubs affiliated with the Sri Lanka Hockey Federation.
 These competitions are held in the league and knockout format.
 The nation's leading sports clubs such as the Sri Lanka Army, Sri Lanka Navy, Sri Lanka Air Force, and Sri Lanka Police and School Sports Clubs join the competition.

 The official theme song for the Challenge Trophy is "Vijaya Sarade", created in 2015.
 The song was written by Danushka Kumarathunga and composed by Krishantha Premachandra.